 Does this exist?
 I want a 3D simulation program where I can experiment with gears (including bevel gears), slots and slides, eccentric cranks, levers, maybe even chain drives and belts and pulleys.
 Ideally I'd be able to change sizes, numbers/shapes of teeth, location of the drive shaft, etc. to see how those changes affect the motion of the gadget. [more inside]

 I'd like to buy a used (or possibly new) reliable, easy to use mechanical (versus computerized) sewing machine available in Britain or the EU for very basic uses, mostly hemming, repairs, and making simple things like pillow covers, curtains, table clothes, etc., and I'd love some recommendations.
 I'll probably be looking mostly on eBay UK and Amazon UK. [more inside]

 I browsed pocket watches on amazon.com and I noticed that nearly all mechanical ones show the skeleton movement (gears) inside.
 And it is not pleasant on the eyes.
 Why do manufacturers not hide the inner workings with cover, like the old times?
 Do they try to say implicitly "Look, we said mechanical and you see it yourself, no battery inside" ?
 Or is there some other reason for producing these ugly watches?

+A few weeks ago I asked this question.
+Consider this a follow-up question.
+I have a 1993 Honda del Sol 5-speed Si that has a "mystery" problem of sometimes starting and sometimes not starting.
+It's always a cold-start problem.
+I put the key in the ignition, switch it to ON until the check engine light goes on, the fuel pump pressurizes, and the main relay clicks, and then crank it.
+Sometimes it will fire up right away.
+Other times the engine will turn over but not ignite.
+Once it is started, it will start up fine for the rest of the day.
+It only gives me trouble when the engine has gone completely cold and has been left untouched for upwards of four hours.
 A new issue has developed since I first posted my question.
 Even after getting the car started, sometimes just a few minutes later during a sharp acceleration (approaching 4000rpms or more) the engine stalls out.
 I have to pull the car over and start it up again.
 It always starts up fine after that and will usually not stall out again.
 I had this issue looked at by several mechanics, most of whom hadn't the slightest clue what it was or willingness to investigate.
 The last mechanic I took it to said it was a faulty ignition switch and replaced it . . . but that has done no good whatsoever.
 Also, just FYI, the spark plugs are relatively new.
 Any thoughts are appreciated!

 About six weeks I purchased a 5-speed 1993 Honda del Sol Si.
 Overall, I'm very pleased with the transaction.
 It's in great shape and runs very nicely.
 However, ever since a few days after I bought it, I've had a very frustrating recurring problem. [more inside]

 Have you ever used Mechanical Turk to validate, classify, and clean data sets that would otherwise be mind numbingly impossible for someone to do?
 If so, were the results useful?
 What are some tips to make sure one's Mechanical Turk experience goes off without a hitch?
 How do i best check their work. [more inside]

 I'm looking for a book that was out around 1997 (the last time I remember physically seeing it) that detailed lots of different mechanical machines Chris Ware had designed/made, many of them coin-operated.
 I really should've just coughed up and bought it right then, because I've never laid eyes on it since, and no bookshop staff have been able to identify it.
 Do you know what book this is, or what it's part of, and if by chance it's still in print? [more inside]